-8. Do I need a photo?
+8. Do I need to provide a photo for my Vietnam visa?
 If so, what size photo do I need?

 9. What if my passport has expired?

-To apply for a visa to Vietnam, your passport must be valid for at least six months following your application.
+To apply for a visa to visit Vietnam, your passport must be valid for at least six months following your intended date of arrival.
 Therefore, if your passport is about to expire, please renew it before applying for a visa to Vietnam in order to avoid unwanted issues at the airport.

-12. Can I travel without an Approval Letter and still get a visa when I arrive?
+12. Can I travel without a visa approval letter and still get a visa when I arrive in Vietnam?

-No, you cannot!
-In order to board the plane, you must show your Approval Letter to the airline.
-This letter is also compulsory in order to get a visa at a Vietnam airport.
-We strongly recommend that you apply for your visa before you leave for Vietnam in order to avoid having to delay or change your flight.
+No, you cannot.
+In order to board the plane, you must show your visa approval letter to the airline representatives.
+We strongly recommend that you apply for your Vietnam visa before you leave for Vietnam in order to avoid a delay at the airport or a need to change your flight.